 - 5.1.1 Fair Housing Services.
 Continue to contract with ECHO Housing and Bay Area Legal Aid or other similar organizations to provide fair housing counseling and tenant/landlord counseling.
 Continue to refer cases and questions to the appropriate fair housing service provider for enforcement of prohibitions on discrimination in lending practices and in the sale or rental of housing.
-Provide Additionally, the City will create written materials in English, and Spanish and Tagalog, explaining how complaints can be filed.
-The materials will be available at City Hall in the Community Development DepartmentPublic Safety and Community Resources Department, City Manager's office, the City's website and throughout the community in places such as bus stops, public libraries, community centers, local social centers, and other public locations.
-In addition, the City can assist the Contra Costa County Consortium with the following efforts:- Efforts will include: - Educate landlords on criminal background screening in rental housing (using HUD fair housing guidance) and explore the feasibility of adopting ordinances. - Develop and disseminate a best-practices guide to credit screening in the rental housing context in order to discourage the use of strict FICO score cut-offs and overreliance on eviction records. - Develop and distribute informational brochure on inclusionary leasing practices, including with licenses where applicable. - Increase outreach to LGBTQ and immigrant stakeholder groups to provide "know your rights" materials regarding housing discrimination. - Continue and increase outreach and education activities for all protected classes. - Include education on new requirements of the Right to a Safe Home Act in outreach activities to both landlords and the public. - For publicly supported housing, develop protocols to ensure responsiveness to reasonable accommodation requests.
+Provide written materials in English, Spanish and Tagalog, explaining how complaints can be filed.
+The materials will be available at City Hall in the Public Safety and Community Resources Department, City Manager's office, the City's website and throughout the community in places such as public libraries, community centers, local social centers, and other public locations.
+Efforts will include: - Educate landlords on criminal background screening in rental housing (using HUD fair housing guidance) and explore the feasibility of adopting ordinances. - Develop and disseminate a best-practices guide to credit screening in the rental housing context in order to discourage the use of strict FICO score cut-offs and overreliance on eviction records.

+- Develop and distribute informational brochure on inclusionary leasing practices, including with licenses where applicable. - Increase outreach to LGBTQ and immigrant stakeholder groups to provide "know your rights" materials regarding housing discrimination. - Continue and increase outreach and education activities for all protected classes. - Include education on new requirements of the Right to a Safe Home Act in outreach activities to both landlords and the public. - For publicly supported housing, develop protocols to ensure responsiveness to reasonable accommodation requests.